Sedafox/ProjectAgaru-A-Cypress-Project/README.md

 ---------------------------
-上がる (Agaru) To rise, To Improve, To Make Progress
+上がる (Agaru) To Rise, To Improve, To Make Progress
 ---------------------------

 Instructions on how to run project: